AgoRapide/AgoRapide/README.md

 # What is AgoRapide?
 (Note: For code examples please scroll further down)

-AgoRapide is a .NET library for creation of REST APIs offering JSON, HTML and CSV views.
+AgoRapide is a .NET library for creation of REST APIs offering JSON, HTML, PDF and CSV views.

 AgoRapide is open sourced and MIT-licensed